robinweser/Perfect-Font/README.md

-# perfectfont #
+# Perfect Font #

-**perfectfont** is an **easy-to-use, realtime fast forward in-browser** overlayer window that helps you to find the best fonts / typography for your webpage.
+**Perfect Font** is an **easy-to-use, realtime fast forward in-browser** overlayer window that helps you to find the best fonts / typography for your webpage.

 ## Usage ##
 Get your latest version from [Here](https://github.com/rofrischmann/perfectfont/releases).